AdmiJW/Spring-Boot/spring_security_getting_started/README.md

     2. `InMemoryUserDetailsManager` - `UserDetailsService` that keep all user details in memory, great for testing environment

     3. `org.springframework.security.core.userdetail.User` - sensible, default `UserDetails` implementation.

+* For JPA based applications (You have a user repository), you can create your own concrete implementation of `UserDetailsService` or `UserDetailsManager`, and use the user repository to authenticate users.

 * Therefore, this is the basic flow: